 What is digital marketing for nonprofits?

 Nonprofit digital marketing refers to all the online outreach strategies organizations use to promote their causes to current and prospective supporters.
-It involves any processes used to attract donors, engage volunteers, and drive mission awareness online.
+It involves any processes and tools used to attract donors, engage volunteers, and drive mission awareness online.

 Common digital marketing channels nonprofits use include websites, social media, texting, and email.
 Nonprofits typically employ multiple outlets to promote their causes to as many individuals as possible, which is a strategy known as multichannel marketing.